home-assistant/operating-system/Documentation/boards/hardkernel/odroid-m1.md

 ## eMMC

-eMMC boot via on-board bootloader requires the latest version of Petitboot (spiboot 20230328).
+eMMC boot via on-board bootloader requires a newer version of Petitboot (spiboot 20230328 or later).
 To install the latest version download the SPI boot image from [linuxfactory.or.kr][1] as follows:

-1. Download `spiupdate_odroidm1_20220304.img.xz`
+1. Download `spiupdate_odroidm1_20240415.img.xz`
 2. Use balenaEtcher or another tool to flash the updater onto an SD card
-3. Download `spiboot-20230328.img`
+3. Download `spiboot-20240109.img`
-4. Rename the `spiboot-20230328.img` file to`spiboot.img`.
+4. Rename the `spiboot-20240109.img` file to`spiboot.img`.
 5. Paste the `spiboot.img` file onto the FAT partition of that same SD card.
 6. Plug-in that SD card to your ODROID-M1.
 Petitboot will update itself, you can verify the progress on the HDMI output.
-7. If you see the version 20230328 in the top right corner, the installation was successful.
+7. If you see the version 20240109 in the top left corner, the installation was successful.\
-  * If you see any other version there, the installation failed.
+   If you see any other version there, the installation failed.

 Once Petitboot is updated you can flash Home Assistant OS directly onto an eMMC.